FutureInstruments/Kinaps-RAG/challenges/challenge4/challenge4.md

 ## Success Criteria

 - You have a working Advanced RAG solution that works with multimodal prompt.
-- You are able to provide the answers for the proposed questions to the coach using your solution.
+- You are able to provide the answer for the proposed questions to the coach using your solution.

 ## Resources

 - [Azure AI Document Intelligence](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/?view=doc-intel-4.0.0&branch=release-build-cogserv-forms-recognizer)
 - [Azure AI Document Intelligence Layout model](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/concept-layout?view=doc-intel-4.0.0&tabs=sample-code)

+## FAQ

+### Resource Not Found error when running Document Intelligence

+This error usually happens when you use the wrong api version.
+Check in the [What's new](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/whats-new?view=doc-intel-4.0.0&tabs=csharp) document, or directly into the Document Intelligence Studio for the right version, as it depends on the region.